ZainLipa/speech-emotion/README.md

 To get started with our software, simply upload your voice audio files to the platform and let our algorithms do the rest.

-I hope you find our software helpful and insightful.
+I hope you find this software helpful and insightful.
 If you have any questions or feedback, please don't hesitate to reach out to me.